Adding a teen driver to your insurance policy can raise your car insurance rates drastically -- don’t be surprised if

-Most companies offer a discount for students who are away at college or living away from home during high school.
+Most car insurance companies offer a discount for students who are away at college or living away from home during high school.

 "The rules vary by company, but usually the student must be living 100 or 150 miles away from home without a car," says Camarano.

 Moore says the discount is typically 5 to 10 percent of the student's premium, but some insurers advertise discounts of up to 30 percent.